FindArticles FindArticles

 Table of Contents

-• Seven years late: why the delay?
+• Seven years late: what took so long?

-• Android paved the high‑refresh path
+• Android blazes the high‑refresh trail

 • What buyers should expect